 The Programme was initiated by the Global Water Partnership Mediterranean (GWP-Med), in partnership with the Ministry for Gozo (MGOZ), the Eco-Gozo Project and the Coca-Cola System in Malta (Coca-Cola Malta and General Soft Drinks Co.
 Ltd).
 Activities are implemented in collaboration with Nature Trust Malta (NTM) and the Mediterranean Information Office for Environment Culture and Sustainable Development (MIO-ECSDE).

 The first activities commenced in November 2011 in Gozo primarily funded by The Coca-Cola Foundation through a two-year grant (Phase I, 2011-2013) and co-funded by the Ministry for Gozo.
-The Programme expanded to the Island of Malta in January 2014, with a new partner, the Ministry for Energy and Health ( now The Energy and Water Agency).
-The latest phase of the Programme (Phase II, 2014-17) is funded through a new grant by The Coca-Cola Foundation.
+The Programme expanded to the Island of Malta in January 2014, with a new partner, the Ministry for Energy and Health (now The Energy and Water Agency - EWA).
+This phase of the Programme (Phase II, 2014-17) was funded through a grant by The Coca-Cola Foundation.
+In its current phase (Phase III, 2019-2020) the Programme is implemented in partnership with the EWA, supported financially primarily by The Coca-Cola Foundation and co-funded by EWA.

 Aim and Objectives